chriscorwin/demuxe/README.md

 # Spec/Designs

 Shall live in `/dev-assets/`.
 Typically these will be sketch files.
+These should never be merged into Demuxe proper, and only ever belong in branches or in forks.

 # Brand Theming
 Enables brand re-use across demos, and brand-theming demos, quickly and easily.